capitalone/json-syntax/README.md

 ### Adding custom rules

-See [the examples][] for details on custom rules, but generally a rule is just a function.
+See [the extras][] for details on custom rules, but generally a rule is just a function.
 Say, for instance, your type has class methods that encode and decode, this would be sufficient for many cases: